CSI-GPT: Integrating Generative Pre-Trained Transformer with Federated-Tuning to Acquire Downlink Massive MIMO Channels: Proposed Swin Transformer-Based Downlink CSI Acquisition Scheme

 \subsection{Pilot Design and CSI Acquisition}

 The structure of the proposed SWTCAN is shown in Fig.~\ref{fig1}.
 We use a linear layer without bias to model the pilot design.
 The received pilot signal is passed through a linear layer, and its dimension is restored to be the same as the channel.

-The high-dimensional features extracted by Swin Transformer blocks \cite{swin} under windows of different sizes are compressed into codewords after the linear layer and sigmoid activation function.
+The core of the compressor consists of 8 Swin Transformer blocks\cite{swin}.
+These blocks are responsible for extracting high-dimensional features from the input signal, leveraging a 96-dimensional embedding space.
+Each pair of Swin Transformer blocks starts with LayerNorm, followed by shifted window multi-head self-attention (SW-MSA) in the first block and window-based multi-Head self-attention (W-MSA) in the second, both paired with multilayer perceptron (MLPs) and residual connections.
+This structure captures the local and global features of CSI effectively.
+The features passes through a linear layer with an activation function and form a codeword.

 The compressed codeword is then quantized into $B$ bits vector $\mathbf{q}$ by a quantization layer.
 The entire CSI compressor can be expressed as

 where $\mathcal{Q}(\cdot)$, $f_{\downarrow}(\cdot ,\cdot )$, and $\bm{\theta}_{\downarrow}$ denote the quantization function, compression function and learnable neural network parameters in the compressor, respectively.